ParallelWindfarms/cylinder/README.md

 author: Johan Hidding
 ---

-Aim: simulate the turbulent flow past a cylinder in OpenFOAM and parallise with Parareal.
+Aim: simulate the turbulent flow past a cylinder in OpenFOAM and parallelise with Parareal.

 Steps: